ttruongds/e-plantShopping/README.md

 # ABC Plant shop
-Welcome to ABC Plant shop.
+Welcome to ABC Plant shop. <br>
-This is a simple website built using React which allows user interact with the page to view select variaties of plants, add to cart, and check the price.
+This is a simple demo website built using React. <br>
+This application allows users to interact with the page to view and select variaties of plants, add to cart, and check the price. <br>
 Visit site at: https://ttruongds.github.io/e-plantShopping/

-## Disclaimer
-This project is done a part of the IBM Full stack software developer course.

 ## Technologies used
 - Frontend: React, Redux